Raleigh Schools with Nursing Programs

 Licensed Practical Nursing Diploma

 The LPN program trains students to assist patients and medical professionals with medical-surgical issues by recording patient data, helping carry out treatment plans, and recording nursing care provided.
-The program is completed in 3 semesters, with students taking courses including basic anatomy and physiology, practical nursing, and expository writing, as well as participating in clinical experiences at local healthcare facilities.
+The program is completed in three semesters, with students taking courses including basic anatomy and physiology, practical nursing, and general psychology, as well as participating in clinical experiences at local healthcare facilities.
 Upon successful completion of the program, students receive a diploma and are eligible to take the practical nurse NCLEX.